 Don’t give up on the social side of things!
 After we finish school and college, opportunities to socialise and make new friends can diminish, but work can fill the vacuum in this regard.
 Consider trying to chat to staff or go on social evenings overtime, at your own pace – you might well get to enjoy it and meet people with common interests.

-Many of us with autism like to do things in our own way, following our own routine or rituals.
+Many autistic people like to do things in our own way, following our own routine or rituals.
 This can make the structure of some businesses hard to deal with.
 Meeting targets and deadlines can be particularly hard and some of us find it hard to work in big organisations when it can be unclear who we report to or what is expected of us.
 However, we do generally like solid structure and plans, so take the time to understand how the business operates as this can provide a sense of security.
 If you find meeting deadlines or negotiating the bureaucracy of a business difficult – speak to your managers who may be able to build a structure and plan that lets you work at a pace and manner suitable to you.

 Autism can make it difficult to follow vague instructions or long lists of verbal commands from management.
 You can’t be expected to fulfill a task if you do not know or understand what is expected of you – therefore if you are confused simply ask for things to be explained to you clearer or even written down for you.
 It makes sense for management to empower you with the information you need and they should be only too happy to make sure you understand.
-If they’re especially busy or flustered and you feel uncomfortable, asking them to be clearer why not ask a colleague or another member of management to explain the task to you.
+If they’re especially busy or flustered and you feel uncomfortable asking them to be clearer why not ask a colleague or another member of management to explain the task to you.